 TMS in the neck is known to be a fantastically effective primary symptomatic location, often using secondary expressions to further its goals.
 There are many health issues that are known to be part of the TMS arsenal and many patients endure multiple tension myositis expressions concurrently or cyclically.

-However, TMS in the neck might also be a secondary location, usually in relation to a primary lower back symptom set.
+However, tension myositis syndrome in the neck might also be a secondary location, usually in relation to a primary lower back symptom set.
 This describes my own case of symptoms, which resided in the lumbosacral region for decades, until they migrated north to the neck, as well.